 Access and Parking

-The park has entry locations on both Brookside and Hilldale Drives with on street parking.
-A hiking/biking trail linking the neighborhood with a local trail system was created by volunteers, including a small boardwalk which was installed by the Eagle Scouts.
+The park can be accessed on foot and bicycle by using the surrounding neighborhood streets.
+The surrounding streets do not have sidewalks, but nearby Pontiac Trail has sidewalks and bike lanes.
+The neighborhood includes hiking/biking trails that link the neighborhood with a local trail system that were created by volunteers, including a small boardwalk which was installed by the Eagle Scouts.